Dan J. Harkey

 Banks are no longer required to keep reserves on hand for safety.
 If a bank needs extra cash for excessive depositor withdrawals, it can borrow money overnight from the Federal Reserve.

 Economic losses were and will be transferred to the public.
-If the economy crashes, these same banks will demand a bailout of their financial troubles from the U.S. taxpayers.
+If the economy crashes, these same banks will demand a bailout for their financial troubles from the U.S. taxpayers.
 They can rely on getting bailouts because the elites who control banking are the same elites who control the government.

 The fourth and equally dangerous reason is the passage of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.